 Residential Composting

-The first group of drop-off stations are in service
+The first two compost-hub locations for residential drop-off are in service!

 In 2024, Fertile Earth and the Village of Pinecrest teamed up to create the first program of its kind in South Florida: Multiple drop-off stations for food scraps in order to activate large-scale residential composting.

-With just three stations, we have already rescued over one hundred thousand of pounds of residential food scraps in our first year.
+With just three stations, we have already rescued over 150,000 pounds of residential food scraps in our 18 months.

-Seven (7) more stations will be installed in 2025 as part of phase two: A partnership with Pinecrest, the Miccosukee Tribe, and the Love the Everglades Movement.
+There will be seven (7) more hubs installed in 2025-26! as part of a new program The Everglades Earth Cycle: A partnership with Fertile Earth and Pinecrest, the Miccosukee Tribe, and the Love the Everglades Movement.

 1) A large drop off bin is located in front of the Pinecrest Public Library.
 (Photo)